 Board Policy 4.8.2 requires all new students wishing to enroll in a USG college or university meet immunization requirements.
 A certificate of immunization will need to be completed and signed by your health care provider and returned to the college or university.

-The USG colleges and universities provide opportunities for high school students to enrich their high school experience and to get a jump start on college by enrolling in college while still in high school.
-Learn more about the opportunities, requirements, and deadlines to enroll as a Dual Enrollment student.
+The USG colleges and universities provide a number of opportunities for high school students to enrich their high school experience and to get a jump start on college by enrolling in college while still in high school.

 A freshman is a student who has not attended a college or university after high school graduation.
 Students who have completed less than 30 transferrable hours after high school graduation must also meet freshman admission requirements.
 Students applying for freshman admission are expected to have completed a rigorous high school curriculum and to have at least a minimum high school grade point average (HSGPA).
 In addition, students applying to a research, comprehensive, or state university, as well as to some of the state colleges, must meet minimum SAT/ACT and Freshman Index requirements.